 In terms of the myth of American Innocence, however, these were changes that were necessary to shore up cracks in our national narrative.
 For two centuries, Americans and would-be Americans had been subjected to a series of bizarre contradictions, one of the most crazy-making of which had been that stories of inclusion and opportunity had co-existed with the realities of racial and gender exclusion.

-After the cataclysm of the 1960’s, when every aspect of “Americanism” had been called into question, the elite classes had grudgingly accepted that these cracks in the myth had to been shored up with the symbolic inclusion of a few reliable – and safely vetted – minorities.
-Even then, it took another ten years before the right-winger Jeanne Kirkpatrick was named to be America’s U.N. ambassador and yet another twenty years before Colin Powell became Secretary of State (after having proved his loyalty by denying the existence of the My Lai massacre in Viet Nam).
+After the cataclysm of the 1960’s, when every aspect of “Americanism” had been called into question, the elite classes grudgingly accepted that these cracks in the myth had to been shored up with the symbolic inclusion of a few reliable – and safely vetted – minorities.
+Even then, it took another ten years before the right-winger Jeanne Kirkpatrick was named to be U.N. ambassador and yet another twenty years before Colin Powell became Secretary of State (after having proved his loyalty by denying the existence of the My Lai massacre in Viet Nam).

-Their presence has been nothing more than a symbolic indication of progress in the long struggle for inclusion in America.
+Their presence has been nothing more than a merely symbolic indication of progress in the long struggle for inclusion in America.
 A generation of Americans has grown up innocently assuming that minorities have always had leadership roles – in an empire that has caused massive human suffering.
 If a woman or a person of color is directing foreign policy, goes this argument, then perhaps we aren’t as evil as others say we are.
-There are, however, no persons of color in leadership roles in the area where the real decisions are made – finance.
+Perhaps we really are an exceptional nation.

 After two years of mounting evidence, we can no longer deny that Barack Obama has quite consistently carried on Bush and Clinton administration policies that have killed millions of people in the Third World and destroyed the American Dream for all but the top ten percent of the population.
-Now it should be clear to all that he has had one primary function: to serve the myth of innocence by embodying the superficial face of inclusion of the Other.
+Now it should be clear to all he has had one primary function: to serve the myth of innocence by embodying the superficial face of inclusion of the Other.